BIGJRA/BIGJRA.github.io/reborn.md

 <img class="tabImage" src="/assets/media/reborn/magic_square_4.jpg"/>

-Of course, you can check that each row, column, and diagonal add up to 15 if you don't believe me.
+You can check that each row, column, and diagonal add up to 15 if you don't believe me.
 The final stipulation of this puzzle is that only the center can be the same across puzzles.
 To deal with this issue, I simply rotate the puzzle by 90 degrees: obviously the rows, columns, and diagonals all still add up to 15, but now each non-5 piece is in a different place.

 <img class="tabImage" src="/assets/media/reborn/magic_square_5.jpg"/>

 This is the solution we will solve for.
-Of course, due to rotations and reflections as mentioned before, one or both of your squares may look different from mine.
+Due to rotations and reflections as mentioned before, one or both of your squares may look different from mine.

 ### Moving Pieces Into Place